 by Kathleen (Mom)

-International FOXG1 Foundation, (“IFF”) operates foxg1.com & FOXG1.org.
+International FOXG1 Foundation, (“IFF”) operates foxg1.org & FOXG1.org.
 It is International FOXG1 Foundation’s policy to respect your privacy regarding any information we may collect while operating our website.

 What Personally Identifiable Information is Collected